oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

        - To 'future proof' the new domain so that changes to the original domain or new domain's ConfigMap can be independent.

-1. Create the secrets that are referenced by the WDT model files in the image and ConfigMap, and that will be referenced by the domain resource.
+1. Create the secrets that are referenced by the WDT model files in the image and ConfigMap; they also will be referenced by the domain resource.

    Run the following commands:
    ```